 The 3D-e-Chem KNIME nodes enable the integration of cheminformatics and bioinformatics tools for the analysis of structural protein-ligand interaction data and the design of flexible computer-aided drug design workflows (https://3d-e-chem.github.io).
 New chemical and biological data analytics tools and workflows have been developed that complement existing cheminformatics KNIME nodes to facilitate the efficient exploitation of structural and pharmacological protein-ligand interaction data from proteome-wide databases (e.g. ChEMBLdb and PDB), as well as customized information systems focused on e.g. G Protein-Coupled Receptors (GPCRdb) and protein kinases (KLIFS).
 The 3D-e-Chem KNIME node toolbox provide building blocks for the design of new approaches in virtual ligand screening (Chemdb4VS), ligand-based metabolism prediction (SyGMa), bioinformatics sequence analyses (ss-TEA), and structure-based protein binding site comparison and bioisosteric replacement for ligand design (KRIPOdb).
 The open source, freely available Virtual Machine, 3D-e-Chem-VM (http://3d-e-chem.github.io/3D-e-Chem-VM/) facilitates the efficient use of pre-configured 3D-e-Chem tools and other resources.

 The 3D-e-Chem session will provide a hands-on tutorial on the different tools and example workflows, and will offer participants the possibility to work on the design of their own computer-aided drug discovery workflows.

-3. KNIME Model Factory Workshop: Details, Ideas and Interaction
+3. KNIME Model Factory Workshop: Details, Ideas and Interaction, slides

 Iris Adä & Phil Winters (KNIME), and Dean Abbott (Abbott Analytics)